Business/Organization Name:

 Chamber organization that assists individuals through various programs or outreach—very community-oriented.
 Please vote for 1 non-profit organization/civic group.

-Pawnee County Humane Society: “Our Humane Society is great for our community.”
+Pawnee County Humane Society: “Our Humane Society is great for our community.
+You can tell Andrea and her team of volunteers truly care about the animals and the services they provide.”

 Volunteer of the Year: